KLAIR ETHRIDGE, T.U.P.A.C. Co-Founder and Director

 Klair went on to produce for Sony Pictures, Dick Clark Corporate Productions and numerous other companies.

 Klair has also always been fascinated with sound and became a microphone boom operator, she was on the Emmy Award nominated Sound Team for Season I of LOST as well as a recipient on the Emmy Award winning Sound Team for Season IV of LOST.
-Desperate Housewives, the uproarious comedy, Next Day Air directed by Benny Boom, starring Mike Epps and Mos Def as well as numerous other Television Shows, Feature Films and Commercials are among her credits.
+Desperate Housewives, the uproarious comedy, Next Day Air directed by Benny Boom, starring Mike Epps and Mos Def as well as numerous other Television Shows, Feature Films and Commercials.

 JULIE TOBIASON, T.U.P.A.C.
 Ballet Director, Ballet Instructor